Media

 Reasons to be wary of media coverage of climate change polls

-Posted in Bad polling, Climate Sock, Media on April 4th, 2012 by Leo – Be the first to comment
+Posted in Bad polling, Climate Sock, Media on April 4th, 2012 by Leo – Comments Off on Reasons to be wary of media coverage of climate change polls

 This post was written for the Green Alliance blog,to coincide with the launch of a paper on public opinion and the environment